MCCTeam/MCCTeam.github.io/docs/guide/installation.md

 #### Download

-You can download a compiled binary file of the latest build from our Releases section on Github: [Download](https://github.com/MCCTeam/Minecraft-Console-Client/releases)
+You can download a compiled binary file of the latest build from our Releases section on Git Hub: [Download](https://github.com/MCCTeam/Minecraft-Console-Client/releases)

 ## Building from the source code